Emery J. San Souci

 Emery John San Souci (July 24, 1857 – August 10, 1936) was an American merchant and politician from Rhode Island.
-He served as Lieutenant Governor of Rhode Island and as the 53rd Governor of Rhode Island.
+He served as Lieutenant Governor of Rhode Island and as the 53rd governor of Rhode Island.

 Early life and career

 San Souci was born in Saco, Maine, the son of Euzebe San Souci and Marie Louise (Couett) San Souci.
 As a small child he moved with his family in 1860 to St. Albans, Vermont.
 His father was a member of the Army of the Potomac and was killed in battle in 1864.
-San Succi attended school in St. Albans until he was eleven.
+San Souci attended school in St. Albans until he was eleven.
 He left school to work so he could help his mother raise the family.

 He worked as a clerk in Biddeford, Maine, before working as a shoe clerk in Greenfield, Massachusetts, and Providence, Rhode Island.
 In 1877, he moved to Hartford, Connecticut, to work for a shoe making company.
 He worked for that company until 1890 when he opened a shoe and clothing store business with his brothers in Providence.
 The company became very successful, and he served as secretary and treasurer of the company.